-We do not apply a look-back period for this situation.
+38 We do not apply a look-back period for this situation.
 The interlock policy applies to both public and private companies.
 We will also evaluate multiple board interlocks among non-insiders (i.e., multiple directors serving on the same boards at other companies), for evidence of a pattern of poor oversight.
-38 Refer to Section V. Governance Structure and the Shareholder Franchise for further discussion of our policies regarding anti-takeover measures, including poison pills.